 I grew up in church my whole life and wasn’t sure what this school could teach me that I didn’t already know, but this thought couldn’t have been more ignorant.
 There are always new things God is trying to show us about Him, His Son, and His Word.
 This truth I discovered in a greater way here at YWAM Tyler.

 I wasn’t sure how well I would do living in community since I’m used to my solitude and own space.
 To my surprise, I found so many perks of living in community.
 My wardrobe grew (hello sharing clothes!); when I’ve been sick all the students have been so attentive to my needs, giving me medicine, rubbing my head, and helping where I slacked in work duty.

 Most importantly, there’s always someone to pray for you when they discern you’re having an “off” day.
 What I’ve loved most about community living, though, is meeting a diverse group of people.

 People from all over the globe attend DTS at YWAM Tyler.
 Learning their culture and hearing them pray in their language has touched my heart deeply.
 It's shown me there isn’t a single soul God doesn’t see, love, understand, and desire intimacy with.

-There have been days where I've been completely exhausted as Monday-Friday is almost like a 40 hour work week full of worship, classes, meals, and serving.
-Some days community living is a little overwhelming as people are constantly in your room, the bathroom, the classroom, etc.
+There were days I was completely exhausted.
+Monday-Friday was almost like a 40 hour work week full of worship, classes, meals, and serving.
+Some days community living was a little overwhelming as people are constantly in your room, the bathroom, the classroom, etc.

 If you were to ask me what to expect at DTS, I can give you my list of experiences, but that will not be your experience.
 Every student has a different journey here, but you can be certain it will be one that changes you forever.
 It will be a journey where you and the Father bond even more than you have before.